 There are a number of issues with this, both from the perspective of the rental agency as well as the customer.
 From the customer’s perspective, this represents a potential breach of privacy as while monthly income will be listed (proof of which is a valid requirement), all additional transactions are also listed – the nature of which is irrelevant to the rental requirements.

 While letting agencies will typically adhere to GDPR regulations there is little oversight as to how this information is stored, how long it is stored for, and who will have access to it after it has been sent to the letting agencies.
 While larger organization may have a more robust strategy in place, it is likely the smaller agencies do not have as strict protocols when it comes to handling customer data.
-This becomes additionally problematic for landlords who do not which to let through rental agencies and act as sole-traders – over which there is comparatively less oversight.
+This becomes additionally problematic for landlords who do not wish to let through rental agencies and act as sole-traders – over which there is comparatively less oversight.

 Due to the move towards a cashless society, the number of monthly card transactions can be significant.
 This represents a potential hurdle for customers who value privacy to removing transaction information by redacting unnecessary information.
 The volume of transactions listed on customer bank statements can also be an issue for rental agencies.
 As statements are typically provided as PDFs, agency employees are required to manually work through the statements in order to validate that the potential tenant is capable of making the required rental payments.
 This is an inefficiency which becomes particularly apparent where there are a large number of equally desirable tenants.
 As a result of the increased workload, due diligence may be lacking or only performed on a selective basis.